laravel/docs/queues.md

         return [(new WithoutOverlapping($this->order->id))->releaseAfter(60)];
     }

-If you wish to immediately delete any overlapping jobs, you may use the `dontRelease` method:
+If you wish to immediately delete any overlapping jobs so that they will not be retried, you may use the `dontRelease` method:

     /**
      * Get the middleware the job should pass through.